Paramedic: United Kingdom

-It is common for paramedics to have master's degrees in Advanced practice or Paramedic practice and is indeed a requisite for paramedic prescribing.
+which has been permitted since government legislation was introduced in 2018.

-Paramedics work in various settings including NHS and Independent Ambulance Providers, Air Ambulances, Emergency Departments and other alternative settings.
-Some paramedics have gone on to become Paramedic Practitioners, a role that practices independently in the pre-hospital environment in a capacity similar to that of a nurse practitioner.
+Paramedics work in various settings such as NHS and independent ambulance providers, air ambulances and emergency departments.
+Some paramedics have gone on to become paramedic practitioners, a role that practices independently in the pre-hospital environment in a capacity similar to that of a nurse practitioner.
 This is a fully autonomous role, and such senior paramedics are now working in hospitals, community teams such as rapid response teams, and also in increasing numbers in general practice, where their role includes acute presentations, complex chronic care and end of life management.
-They work as part of the allied health professional team including Doctors, Nurses, physician Associates, Physiotherapists, Associate Physicians, Health Care Assistant and Clinical Pharmacists.
-Paramedic Practitioners also undertake examinations modelled upon the MRCGP (a combination of applied knowledge exams, clinical skills and work place based assessment) in order to use the title "specialist".
-There are also now a growing number of these advanced paramedics who are independent and supplementary prescribers.
-There are also 'Critical Care Paramedics' who specialise in acute emergency incidents.
-In 2018, the UK government changed legislation allowing Paramedics to independently prescribe, which will open new pathways to Paramedics to progress into.
-This came into force on 1 April 2018, but did not immediately affect practice as guidance was still being written.
+Critical care paramedics specialise in acute emergency incidents.